cunicu/cunicu/docs/usage/md/cunicu.md

 ### Synopsis

+       (\(\       ▟▀▀▙ █  █ █▀▀▙ ▀▀▀ ▟▀▀▙ █  ▙
+       (-,-)      █    █  █ █  █ ▀█  █    █  █     (\_/)
+     o_(")(")     ▜▄▄▛ ▜▄▄▛ █  █ ▄█▄ ▜▄▄▛ ▜▄▄▛     (•_•)
+                  zero-conf • p2p • mesh • vpn     /> ❤️  WireGuard™

+cunīcu is a user-space daemon managing WireGuard® interfaces to establish peer-to-peer connections in harsh network environments.

 It relies on the awesome pion/ice package for the interactive connectivity establishment as well as bundles the Go user-space implementation of WireGuard in a single binary for environments in which WireGuard kernel support has not landed yet.

 ### Options